Showing posts with label fly. Show all posts

 The long-awaited bus comes to a screeching halt.

-Immediately the driver spots the little girl in the wheelchair.
+The driver immediately spots the little girl in the wheelchair.

-The front door is left closed as he patiently walks to the center of the bus to lower the lift.
+The front door remains closed as he walks to the center of the bus to lower the lift.

 When the lift is level with the road, the bus driver gets out and wheels the little girl onto the ramp.

-He raises the lift back up and rolls the wheelchair into place, he buckles and straps the little girl in the place.
+He raises the lift back up and rolls the wheelchair into place.
+He buckles and straps the little girl in.

-The bus driver struggles to keep his cap on his head, because the little girl in the wheelchair, keeps pulling at it.
+The bus driver struggles to keep his cap on because the little girl in the wheelchair keeps pulling it off.

 The little girl had everyone on the bus in stitches.